 - Collects the preferences of applicants and program directors for available residency positions.

-- Requires that you meet NRMP’s examination requirements, and that your passing examination results are available in time to participate in the Match.
+- Requires that you have passed the examinations required for ECFMG Certification, and that your passing examination results are available in time to participate in the Match.

 If you are not matched to a position through the Match, you may be eligible to participate in the NRMP’s Supplemental Offer and Acceptance ProgramSM (SOAPSM).
 SOAP occurs annually during Match Week.